oluwatoyint/NetflixDataAnalysisInSQL/README.md

 ## Dataset

-Though the dataset for this project is sourced from the Kaggle datasets webpage (https://www.kaggle.com/datasets), but its uploaded here: Netflix_titles.csv
+Though the dataset for this project is sourced from the <a href ='https://www.kaggle.com/datasets'>Kaggle</a> datasets website, but its uploaded here: Netflix_titles.csv

 ## Business Problems and Solutions